merciba/rasputin/README.md

 a small business helper bot

-Rasputin is a Node.js API on top of a RethindDB instance.
+Rasputin is a Node.js API on top of a RethinkDB instance.
 He is deployed using Docker Compose, and can even run on a Raspberry Pi.

 Rasputin is a means to accomplish four things: